 This extraordinary surge of progress is what Nick Bostrom told us to expect from AI [source].
 AlphaGo-vs-AlphaGo training games are available to watch online [source] and Go experts describe seeing awe-inspiring insights into the 3,000 year-old game.
 Dave Silver (Lead Researcher for AlphaGo) advises in the eponymous film that AlphaGo is “not AI”, a helpful fine point from a purist who knows better than anyone – reminding us of the differences between human cognition and machine computation, and of Steve Harnad’s reference (June 1990) to human intelligence’s “hermeneutic hall of mirrors” [source].

-Compared to human intelligence AIs have great clarity of purpose and few distractions.
-For professionals (who live with all the complexities of a human life), a shared core principle such as integrity, especially if widespread, can create space to reassess and to clarify purpose.
+Compared to human intelligence AIs have immense clarity of purpose and very few distractions.
+For professionals who live with all the complexities of a human life, a shared core principle such as integrity, especially if widespread, can create space to reassess and to clarify purpose.
 This is especially true in collaboration.

 Machine learning is not an endpoint.
-It will seem a start point, or even an informative false start.
-It is extremely selective, even limited, but it demonstrates what immense leaps we can make with digital tools.
+It is a start point, or perhaps even an informative false start.
+It is extremely selective, even limited, but it demonstrates what immense leaps can be made with digital tools.
 In Deep Learning: A Critical Appraisal (Jan 2018) Cornell University’s Gary Marcus wrote “My own largest fear is that the field of AI could get trapped in a local minimum, dwelling too heavily in the wrong part of intellectual space, focusing too much on the detailed exploration of a particular class of accessible but limited models that are geared around capturing low-hanging fruit — potentially neglecting riskier excursions that might ultimately lead to a more robust path” [source].
 Commercially funded data scientists might very well not be the best people to assume full responsibility for curating AIs, and trusted professionals might well have a role to play, now.

-People succeeding alongside AIs are distinguished by technical and character skills, plus something special, perhaps integrity, because:
+People succeeding alongside AIs need technical and character skills plus something special, perhaps integrity, because:

 - as a stabilising core principle, integrity helps clarify purpose